...

 When acts of family violence occur, the community at large suffers

-It is bad enough if you have been the victim of family violence, but when your spouse or partner abuses you physically, then your community suffers as well.
+It is bad enough if you have been the victim of family violence.
+However, when your spouse or partner abuses you physically, then your community suffers as well.
 This is because family violence is a societal problem and does not just affect you and your immediate family.
 Law enforcement, emergency medical personnel, legal professionals, and social workers actively engage in incidents of family violence.

-Consider the strain your partner or spouse imposes on you due to lost work hours if your injuries require time off from work.
+Consider lost work hours due to injuries from partner/spouse strain.
 Medical treatment, subsequent doctor visits, and time away from your work are all consequences that also affect other people you live and share a community with.

 Family violence is premeditated- it is not an unintentional reaction